Lennon–McCartney: Joint credit

 When McCartney and Lennon met as teenagers and began writing songs together, they agreed that all songs written by them (whether individually or jointly) should be credited to both of them.
 The precise date of the agreement is unknown; however, Lennon spoke in 1980 of an informal agreement between him and McCartney made "when we were fifteen or sixteen".
 Two songs written (primarily by Lennon) in 1957, "Hello Little Girl" and "One After 909", were credited to the partnership when published in the following decade.
 The earliest Beatles recording credited to Lennon–McCartney to be officially released is "You'll Be Mine", recorded at home in 1960 and included on Anthology 1 35 years later.

-Some other compositions from the band's early years are not credited to the partnership.
-"In Spite of All the Danger", a 1958 composition that the band (then The Quarrymen) paid to record to disc, is attributed to McCartney and George Harrison.
-"Cayenne", recorded at the same time as "You'll Be Mine", is a solo McCartney composition.
+Some other songs from the band's early years are not credited to the partnership.
+"In Spite of All the Danger", a 1958 song that the band (then the Quarrymen) paid to record to disc, is attributed to McCartney and George Harrison.
+"Cayenne", recorded at the same time as "You'll Be Mine", is a solo McCartney song.
 "Cry for a Shadow", an instrumental recorded during the Beatles' sessions with Tony Sheridan in June 1961 (one of the only full instrumentals the group recorded), was written by Harrison and Lennon.

 By 1962, the joint credit agreement was in effect.
 From the time of the Beatles' A&R Decca audition in January that year, until Lennon's announcement in September 1969 that he was leaving the band, virtually all songs by McCartney or Lennon were published with joint credit, although, on a few of their first releases, the order was reversed (see below).
-The only other exceptions were a handful of the McCartney compositions released by other musicians (viz.
-"Woman" by Peter and Gordon in 1966 (McCartney using Bernard Webb as a pseudonym), "Cat Call" by Chris Barber in 1967, and "Penina" by Carlos Mendes in 1969).
+The only other exceptions were a handful of the McCartney songs released by other musicians (viz.
+"Woman" by Peter and Gordon in 1966 [McCartney using Bernard Webb as a pseudonym], "Cat Call" by Chris Barber in 1967, and "Penina" by Carlos Mendes in 1969).
 Lennon kept the joint credit for "Give Peace a Chance", his first single with the Plastic Ono Band.

 After the partnership had ended, Lennon and McCartney each gave various accounts of their individual contribution to each jointly credited song, and sometimes claimed full authorship.
 Often their memories of collaboration differed, and often their own early and late interviews are in conflict.
-In 1977, Lennon offered Hit Parader a list of Beatles songs with comments regarding his and McCartney's contributions to each song.
+In 1972, Lennon offered Hit Parader a list of Beatles songs with comments regarding his and McCartney's contributions to each song.
 In his response to the article at the time, McCartney disputed only one of Lennon's entries.